Koei Tecmo: Tecmo

 In March 1981, a U.S. division was inaugurated as U.S. Tehkan, Inc..
 A month later, in April 1981, Tehkan released in Japan its first arcade video game titled Pleiades (which was distributed in America by Centuri).
 When it was still called Tehkan, the company also released such classic games as Bomb Jack and Tehkan World Cup.
 On January 8, 1986, Tehkan officially changed its name to Tecmo.
 In 1989 Tecmo was named as co-defendant in a lawsuit, when Indianapolis Colts running back Eric Dickerson sued the NFLPA over use of his likeness in the game Tecmo Bowl.

+In January 2006, Tecmo president, Junji Nakamura, resigns from the company while Yoshimi Yasuda was named his successor.

-In 2006, Founder, President and Chairman Yoshihito Kakihara died of interstitial pneumonia.
+In 2006, Founder Yoshihito Kakihara died of interstitial pneumonia.

-On June 3, 2008, Team Ninja head Tomonobu Itagaki resigned from the company and filed a 145 million yen ($1.3 million) lawsuit for "unpaid completion bonuses" and "emotional distress".
-This was followed by another lawsuit filed on 16 June by two plaintiffs on behalf of Tecmo's 300 employees for unpaid wages amounting to ¥8.3 million.
+On June 3, 2008, Team Ninja head Tomonobu Itagaki resigned from the company and filed a 145 million yen ($1.3 million) lawsuit against Yoshimi Yasuda for "unpaid completion bonuses" and "emotional distress".
+This was followed by another lawsuit filed on June 16, 2008, by two plaintiffs on behalf of Tecmo's 300 employees for unpaid wages amounting to ¥8.3 million.